lindazhao678/picture-search-app-api/README.md

 ## Live Site: https://picture-search-app.herokuapp.com/
 ## API Site: https://picture-search-app-api.herokuapp.com/
 ## Project Description:
-Picture Search App is a react web appication for picture search which hosted on Heroku.
+Picture Search App is a react web application for picture search which hosted on Heroku.
 User can search pictures by tags.
 It's built with dynamic features, such as pagination, zoom in picture, and light/dark mode.

 ## Project technologies:
 - Build the frontend with React.